-The global footwear market size was worth US$ 239 Billion in 2019.
+The global footwear market reached a value of US$ 248.6 Billion in 2020.
 Footwear is worn for providing comfort and protection to the feet.
 It is manufactured using a wide variety of materials such as wood, canvas, leather, jute, plastics and rubber.
 With the changing aesthetics and fashion trends, the quality and styles of footwear have considerably evolved to provide maximum comfort to the consumers.
 Footwear can either be machine- or hand-made and is commonly available for both athletic and non-athletic purposes.
 Although a necessity, footwear has evolved as a symbol of luxury and class over time.

 The report has also analysed the competitive landscape of the market with some of the key players being Nike Incorporation, Adidas AG, PUMA, Geox S.p.A, Skechers USA, Incorporation, Timberland, Crocs Retail, Inc., Ecco Sko A/S, Wolverine World Wide, Inc., Under Armour Inc., etc

 Call us on